erfianugrah/video-resizer/docs/structure/DOCUMENTATION.md

 3. Created a reorganization plan for all documentation
 4. Added a central documentation index

-See the [Documentation Reorganization Plan](./docs/DOCUMENTATION_REORGANIZATION.md) for details on upcoming documentation improvements.
+See the [Documentation Cleanup Plan](./CLEANUP_PLAN.md) for details on upcoming documentation improvements.

 ## Using the Documentation